 Ken Griffey Jr. Rookie Card Signed

-You will occasionally see an autograph Griffey Jr. rookie card but these are non-affiliated to the producer of the card in question (i.e. Topps, Upper Deck).
+You will occasionally see an autograph Griffey Jr. rookie card but these are non-affiliated to the producer of the card in question (with the exception of the Bowman card we just talked about).
+In other words, it’s not like nowadays when you see cards coming fresh out the pack with an autograph!

 It’s true that Griffey Jr has a ton of RCs, with the majority being worthless.
 Regardless, we’ve sorted through them all to list some of his most important rookie cards, with rare versions that are more likely to go up in price compared to the base editions.

 The best ROI is the name of the game, and it’s hard to see past a retired 13-time All-Star with an unblemished record.
-Griffey Jr’s rookie card prices will be exciting to watch over the next few years, while both Reds and Mariners fans will always be interested in his collectibles.
+Griffey Jr’s rookie card prices will be exciting to watch over the next few years, that’s for sure.
+Almost as exciting as it was to watch Ken Jr. himself.

 Investment Rating: 10 out of 10